 Have you been “hands-deep” in Fall gardening chores like I have?
-After recently cleaning up our daylilies, I felt like I accomplished so much because of how neat and tidy they looked!
-Here’s how to prune Stella D’Oro Daylilies!
+After recently cleaning up our Stella D’Oro daylilies, I felt like I accomplished so much because of how neat and tidy they looked!

-I’m not sure whether I like our Stella D’Oro Daylilies or not.
+However, I’m not sure whether or not I like our Stella D’Oro Daylilies.

 One one hand, they look so pretty when in bloom.